icclab/netfloc-heat/README.md

 # OpenStack HEAT for Netfloc

 This is an OpenStack HEAT plugin for the [SDK for SDN - Netfloc](http://icclab.github.io/netfloc/ "Netfloc's github page") in order to use the resources of its service funciton chaining (SFC) library.
-It contains ```netfloc.py``` to be copied in the heat plugins library and two yaml templates: ```create_sfc.yaml``` to create all the required OpenStack resources and a bascic SFC. ```delete_sfc.yaml``` is to delete a chain given its ID number.
+It contains ```netfloc.py``` to be copied in the heat plugins library and two yaml templates: ```create_sfc.yaml``` to create all the required OpenStack resources for SFC (VNF VMs, networks, and ports) and two service chain examples.
+The example of service chain demo deployed in OpenStack testbed evnironment is included in the [T-Nova project repository] (https://github.com/T-NOVA/netfloc-demo).

 ## Prepare the plugin

-* Create a heat plugin directory under /usr/lib and copy inside the file netfloc.py (or place it alternatively under existing user-defined library):
+* Create a heat plugin directory under /usr/lib and copy inside the file ***netfloc.py*** (or place it alternatively under existing user-defined library):

 ```
 mkdir /usr/lib/heat